huggingface/blog/bloom-megatron-deepspeed-technology.md

 Please note that the BigScience's [Megatron-DeepSpeed](https://github.com/bigscience-workshop/Megatron-DeepSpeed) is a fork of the original [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed) repository, to which we added multiple additions.

-Here is a table of which components were provided by which framework:
+Here is a table of which components were provided by which framework to train BLOOM:

 | Component             | Megatron-LM | DeepSpeed |
 | :----                 | :----       | :----     |